 I’ll wait until the kids are getting antsy, and then break out these frozen toys.
 I give them various tools (click here to read about the best STEM tools to use for this project), which helps make this activity a little different every time we try it.

 Why not experiment with ice in the most delicious way possible- by making ice cream?
 Our kids LOVE the opportunity to help out in the kitchen– even more so if they are pitching in to make a dessert.

 Using simple ingredients (and LOTS of ice), your kids can get hands on STEM experience while learning about temperature and matter changes.
 Click here for our ice cream in a bag recipe, a delicious ice activity for kids.

-These ice activities for kids and toddlers are the perfect way to kill some time on a hot afternoon (or even a cold one).
+These ice activities for preschoolers are the perfect way to kill some time on a hot afternoon (or even a cold one).
 Who knew something as simple as ice could be so educational, huh?

 Looking for more ways to play with your kids?
 Check out these posts next-

 - Water Play for Toddlers Using Recycled Materials